virtuous-cat/aewebsite-fork/README.md

 # aewebsite
-e-commerce website for Articulate Eyewear.
-This is currently functioning as a demo project, as the eyewear is not currently in production.
+E-commerce website for Articulate Eyewear.
+This is currently functioning as a demo project, as the eyewear is not presently in production.

+## Technology
+Express, MongoDB, EJS